zakski/accrete-starform-stargen/README.md

 Steve Dang seems to of straight up copied Ian Burrell's version to his Geocities page.

+##### 1999 - Peter Keel - Starform

+Peter Keel seems to have a version more or less identically to the prior two versions.

 ## Papers

 The Research Papers that inspired all the extant accrete code.